datalad-handbook/book/docs/basics/101-106-nesting.rst

 This is what is meant by "the top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used".

-Importantly, once we learn how to make use of the history of a dataset, we can set subdatasets to previous states, or *update* them.
+Importantly, once we have learnt how to make use of the history of a dataset, we can set subdatasets to previous states, or *update* them.

 .. find-out-more:: Do I have to navigate into the subdataset to see it's history?